scogliani/ecc-test-vectors/README.md

 # Elliptic curves cryptography test vectors

 Elliptic curves cryptography program for checking point multiplication, ECDH and ECDSA.
+The output is based on test vectors from [Botan project](https://github.com/randombit/botan)

-For the moment, it only works on GFp and ECDH and ECDSA is not implemented yet.
+For the moment, it is POSIX dependant (getopt usage)

 ## Elliptic curves cryptography point multiplication